 A freehold, in basic terms, is the ownership of a plot of land and any building which stands on this site.
 As it is owned, it is also transferable and so it’s common for people to pass freeholds on to loved ones as part of their estate when they pass away.
 A transferable freehold is an immobile entity (land and/or property) and with no time limit assigned to ownership – essentially, it’s yours until you decide otherwise.

 To answer the original question: yes, you can sell your freehold, but you need to bear the leaseholders in mind when you do so, as we’ll explain now.

-How can I sell my freehold?
+How do you sell a freehold?